Wasaline: Vaasanlaivat – Vasabåtarna

 Enso-Gutzeit became the sole owner of Vaasa-Umeå in 1979, and changed the company's name to Vaasanlaivat – Vasabåtarna (The Vaasa Boats).
 The same year Wasa Express' sister ship MS Botnia Express was added to the company's fleet.

 In 1981, the company chartered MS Wasa Star from Rederi AB Gotland, bringing the first large ferry to the Gulf of Bothnia.
-Unfortunately there were not enough passengers to support such a large ship and she was laid up in autumn 1982, later subchartered to Karageorgios Line in Greece.
+Unfortunately there were not enough passengers to support such a large ship and it was laid up in autumn 1982, later subchartered to Karageorgios Line in Greece.

 In 1982 Enso-Gutzeit decided to bow out of the shipping business, and Vaasanlaivat was sold to Rederi Ab Sally (most of their other operations passed to Effoa).

-1986 saw the purchase of one of the longest operating ships on the Gulf of Botnia, when MS Fennia was purchased from Jakob Lines.
-A part of the payment was made in the form of MS Fenno Express, a small ship better suited for Jakob Lines' traffic.
-By this time, Sally was doing rather badly financially, and in 1987 the company was purchased by Effoa and Johnson Line, the owners of Silja Line.
-The purchase had no immediate effect, although it did eventually prove decisive to the future of Vaasanlaivat.
+One of the longest-serving ships in the Gulf of Bothnia, the MS Fennia was acquired in 1986 from Jakob Lines, with part of the payment being the MS Fenno Express, a smaller ship more suited to Jakob's traffic.

+When Sally was in a very precarious financial situation, the company was bought in 1987 by Effoa and Johnson Line, owners of Silja Line, which was decisive for the future of Vaasanlaivat.

 Wasa Line

 In 1989, Vaasanlaivat acquired Jakob Lines, hence starting to traffic between Jakobstad and Kokkola in Finland and Skellefteå in Sweden.
 Officially Jakob Lines survived until 1991, but by that time all their ships had the funnel markings of Vaasanlaivat.

-In 1990, Vaasanlaivat's owners merged into EffJohn.
-1991 saw the company's name changed into a more international form, Wasa Line, and the purchase of the new MS Wasa King from their sister company Silja Line.
-The following year Wasa King was joined by another former Silja ferry, MS Wasa Queen.
-Wasa Line proved to be short-lived however, as by 1993 EffJohn were forced to reorganise their operations in order to save money, and Wasa Line was merged into Silja Line.
+In 1991, a year after the owners of Vaasanlaivat merged into EffJohn, the company was renamed to a more international name, Wasa Line.
+By the following year, it brought two ferries from its sister company, Silja Line: the new MS Wasa King and MS Wasa Queen.

+As EffJohn was forced to reorganize its operations to cut costs, Wasa Line was merged into Silja Line in 1993.
 Silja continued to operate on Kvarken, but the line to Sundsvall was cancelled in 1996, and after the termination of tax-free sales on intra-European Union travel, Silja bowed out of traffic in the area altogether in the year 2000.

 Kvarken traffic after Silja Line

-For a while there was no traffic across Kvarken, until spring 2001 when the newly found RG Line purchased the Fennia from Silja Line and started up traffic from Vaasa to Umeå.
-RG Line filed for bankruptcy in November 2011.

-The Swedish company Botnia Link operated routes between Vaasa-Umeå and Vaasa-Härnosand.
-Operations stopped in February 2002.
+For a while there was no traffic across Kvarken, until spring 2001 when the newly found RG Line purchased the Fennia from Silja Line and started up traffic from Vaasa to Umeå; RG Line filed for bankruptcy in November 2011.
+The Swedish company Botnia Link operated routes between Vaasa-Umeå and Vaasa-Härnosand; operations stopped in February 2002.